Inishbofin, County Galway: History

 It is not known when Inishbofin was first settled.
 There is no evidence of a Mesolithic, and only circumstantial evidence of a significant Neolithic presence.
 Although there are pre-historic field systems, their age has not been definitely established and could be anywhere between Bronze Age and early Medieval.
 Neolithic and Bronze Age monuments, found in significant numbers on the Connemara mainland, are conspicuous by their absence.
 Definite traces of human settlement are available only from the Iron Age onwards, such as the remains of promontory ring forts like 'Dun Mor'.

 Around 665, Saint Colmán founded a monastery on Inishbofin.
 The island's ecclesiastical settlement was attacked by the Vikings in 795.
 According to some accounts, Guairim of Inisbofin was the ruler of the island when Colmán came here.
 The Annals of the Four Masters report the monastery's Abbots until the early 10th century (see below).

 The island belonged to the O'Flahertys until 1380, when the O'Malleys captured it.
 In the 16th century, according to local tradition, a Spanish pirate or Barbary corsair named Alonzo Bosco built a stronghold on Port Island, where the Cromwellian fort stands today.
 According to the tales he raided the Irish coast and shipping in the area.
 "Don" Bosco was supposed to have been an ally of Gráinne O'Malley, chieftain of the O'Malley clan and 'Ireland's pirate queen'.
 One story had them stretching a defensive iron chain across Inishbofin's harbour entrance to make it impassable to enemy ships.
 Across the harbour entrance from Port Island sits 'Dún Gráinne', the fort where Gráinne O'Malley supposedly lived.

 Eventually, Elizabethean forces took the island.
 In 1609, both Inishbofin and Inishark were the property of the Earl (or Marquis) of Clanricard (alternatively spelled Clanricarde or Clanrickard).
 The Marquis was of the de Burgo (Burke) family.

-In the years of war following the Irish rebellion of 1641, the island was an important staging posts for arms deliveries to the Irish Catholic rebels and their allies, the Royalists, from the Duke of Lorraine.
+In the years of war following the Irish rebellion of 1641, the island was an important staging post for arms deliveries to the Irish Catholic rebels and their allies, the Royalists, from the Duke of Lorraine.
 The Royalists were supporters of King Charles I of England in the English Civil War against the Parliamentarians.
 In August 1649, the Parliamentarian forces under Oliver Cromwell had landed in Ireland and over the next few years conquered it.
 In early 1653, Cromwellian warships threatened to bombard the island and Inishbofin surrendered on 14 February to Sir John Reynolds.
 It was thus one of the last Royalist strongholds to fall to Cromwell's army.
 According to some accounts, after Galway had fallen in 1652, Rory O'Moore, one of the initiators of the 1641 rebellion fled to Inishbofin, where he lived in a cave.